tttor/ctrl-foundation/book/sutton_2017.md

 the performance measure:
 the value of the start state of the episode.

+the policy gradient theorem provides an analytic expression for the gradient of performance with respect to the policy parameter (which is what we need to approximate for gradient ascent (13.1)) that does not involve the derivative of the state distribution.
+The policy gradient theorem establishes that...where the gradients are column vectors of partial derivatives with respect to the components of θ, and π denotes the policy corresponding to parameter vector θ.

 NEXT:
 13.3 REINFORCE: Monte Carlo Policy Gradient p270